revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-23.Junior was having some issues in their code, How will help him to detect Python bugs and statistical issues?
+23. Junior was having some issues with their code.
+How would you help him to detect Python bugs and statistical issues?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)